 Discover the career path of Jennifer Lawrence, from the first major opportunity to industry-changing achievements.

-Jennifer Lawrence is an American actress and producer renowned for her roles in both blockbuster action franchises and critically acclaimed independent dramas.
-Her films have collectively grossed over $6 billion globally.
-Notably, she was the highest-paid actress worldwide in 2015 and 2016.
-Lawrence has been recognized as one of Time's 100 most influential people and consistently featured on the Forbes Celebrity 100 list from 2013 to 2016, solidifying her status as a major figure in the entertainment industry.
+Jennifer Lawrence is a celebrated American actress and producer recognized for her roles in blockbuster franchises and independent films.
+Her movies have collectively earned over $6 billion globally.
+She was the highest-paid actress in 2015 and 2016 and featured in Time's 100 most influential people (2013) and Forbes Celebrity 100 (2013-2016).
+Lawrence has received an Academy Award, a British Academy Film Award, three Golden Globe Awards, and a Peabody Award.

-In 2005, Jennifer Lawrence filmed for The Devil You Know, which was released in 2013.
+In 2005, Jennifer Lawrence filmed the small-scale production The Devil You Know, which was later released in 2013.

 In 2006, Jennifer Lawrence began her acting career with a minor role in the television pilot Company Town, which was never sold.
 She also had guest roles in Monk.

-In 2007, Jennifer Lawrence became a main cast member on the sitcom The Bill Engvall Show, marking her first major role in television.
+In 2007, Jennifer Lawrence secured her first major role as a main cast member on the sitcom The Bill Engvall Show.

-In 2008, Jennifer Lawrence made her film debut in Garden Party, appeared in The Burning Plain, and starred in The Poker House.
+In 2008, Jennifer Lawrence made her film debut in Garden Party.
+She also appeared in The Burning Plain, starred in The Poker House, and was awarded the Marcello Mastroianni Award for Best Emerging Actress at the Venice Film Festival.

-In 2009, Jennifer Lawrence filmed The Beaver, which was delayed due to controversy concerning Mel Gibson.
+In 2009, Jennifer Lawrence filmed The Beaver with Jodie Foster and Mel Gibson, although the production's release was delayed due to controversy.

 In 2009, Jennifer Lawrence won a Young Artist Award for Outstanding Young Performer in a TV Series for her role in The Bill Engvall Show.

-In 2010, Jennifer Lawrence had her breakthrough playing a poverty-stricken teenager in the independent film Winter's Bone.
+In 2010, Jennifer Lawrence achieved her breakthrough role playing a poverty-stricken teenager in the independent film Winter's Bone.

 In 2011, Jennifer Lawrence gained stardom portraying the mutant Mystique in the X-Men film series.

-In 2011, Jennifer Lawrence starred in X-Men: First Class, portraying the shapeshifting mutant Mystique, a role previously played by Rebecca Romijn.
+In 2011, Jennifer Lawrence starred in X-Men: First Class, a prequel to the X-Men film series, portraying the shapeshifting mutant Mystique.
+The role required weight loss, yoga practice, and extensive makeup application.

-In 2011, Jennifer Lawrence took on a supporting role in Like Crazy, a romantic drama about long-distance relationships, starring Anton Yelchin and Felicity Jones.
-She then appeared again with Yelchin in Jodie Foster's The Beaver, alongside Foster and Mel Gibson.
+In 2011, Jennifer Lawrence took on supporting roles in Like Crazy, a romantic drama, and The Beaver alongside Jodie Foster and Mel Gibson.

-In 2012, Jennifer Lawrence portrayed Katniss Everdeen in The Hunger Games film series.
+In 2012, Jennifer Lawrence gained further stardom portraying Katniss Everdeen in The Hunger Games film series.

 In 2012, Jennifer Lawrence won a Golden Globe Award for Best Actress – Comedy or Musical for Silver Linings Playbook.